Facts About Medicare

 Medicare Part C, or Medicare Advantage, insurance often includes every type of Medicare coverage in one health plan.
-It's offered by private insurance companies contracted through CMS to provide a Medicare benefits package as an alternative to Original Medicare.
-Medicare Advantage is optional, but to obtain this private insurance, you must also have Original Medicare, Part A and Part B. You also continue to pay your Part B premium if you have a Medicare Advantage plan.
-Browse Medicare Advantage plans
+It’s offered by private insurance companies contracted through CMS to provide a Medicare benefits package as an alternative to Original Medicare.
+Enrolling into a Medicare Advantage plan is optional, but to obtain this private insurance, you must also have Original Medicare, Part A and Part B. You also may have to continue to pay your Part B premium if you have a Medicare Advantage plan.

 While Medicare Advantage plans are required to provide all Medicare Part A and Medicare Part B benefits (except hospice care), plans can also include different additional benefits, which vary among the individual private health insurers.
-Many Medicare Advantage plans include prescription drug coverage.
+Many Medicare Advantage plans include prescription drug coverage known as Medicare Advantage Prescription Drug plans.
 Some plans might have a lower deductible, while also allowing you to pay a smaller share of the remaining costs.
 Medicare Advantage plans may even cover certain health care services that Original Medicare, Part A and Part B, does not cover, like eye exams, hearing aids, dental care, or health care received while traveling outside the United States.

 Medicare Part D

 Medicare Part D is optional prescription drug coverage.
-Medicare Part D is available as a stand-alone plan through private insurance companies, and the monthly fee varies among insurers.
+Medicare Part D is available as a stand-alone prescription drug plan through private insurance companies, and the monthly fee varies among insurers.
 You will share in the costs of your prescription drugs according to the specific plan in which you’re enrolled.
-Those costs can include a deductible, a flat copayment amount, or a percentage of the full drug cost (called "coinsurance").
-Browse Medicare Part D plans
+Those costs can include a deductible, a flat copayment amount, or a percentage of the full drug cost (called “coinsurance”).

-If you want prescription drug coverage, you can get it through a Medicare Advantage plan if there's one in your area that offers this coverage.
-You can use the simple form on this page and enter your zip code to view a list of Medicare Advantage plans in your area.
+If you want prescription drug coverage, you can get it through a Medicare Advantage Prescription Drug plan if there’s one in your area that offers this coverage.
+You can use the simple form on this page and enter your zip code to view a list of Medicare Advantage Prescription Drug plans in your area.